rheijuan/Story/Story.md

 # Chapter 2: The Project

-One day, he was invited to join a key project
+Three days after, he was invited to join a key project.
+He was elected to be the project manager of the project.

 # Chapter 3: The promotion